tsduck/tsduck/README.md

 - Work on live transport streams, DVB-S/C/T, ASI, IP-TV or offline transport stream files.
 - Use specialized hardware such as cheap DVB tuners (USB, PCI) or professional Dektec devices.
 - Re-route transport streams to other applications.
+- Extract or inject Multi-Protocol Encapsulation (MPE) between TS and UDP/IP.
+- Analyze and inject SCTE 35 splice information.
+- Extract specific encapsulated data (Teletext, T2-MI).
-- Emulate a CAS head-end using DVB SimulCrypt interfaces to ECMG or EMMG.
+- Emulate a CAS head-end using DVB SimulCrypt interfaces to and from ECMG or EMMG.
-- Extract specific encapsulated data (Teletext, MPE, T2-MI, SCTE 35 cues).
 - And more...

 TSDuck is developed in C++ in a modular architecture.
 It is easy to extend